Popular Drug Slang

 - White Girls

-This dissociative anesthetic drug drives users into disorientation, and causes a loss of bodily and mental control.
-Not only can PCP lead to mental health issues such as severe depression, it can cause psychosis.
+This dissociative anesthetic drug drives users into disorientation and causes a loss of bodily and mental control.
+Not only can PCP lead to mental health issues such as severe depression, but it can cause psychosis.
 In fact, many tragic suicides, murders and accidental deaths have been attributed to PCP use.
 Though PCP is not as common as drugs like cocaine, hundreds of thousands of American teenagers put themselves at risk by using this substance.

 PCP street names include: